Agenda

 SLH

-Change is as constant as the weather, yet while we naturally adjust our clothing, plans, and mindset to shifting conditions outside, adapting to change in the workplace often feels far more daunting.
-Organizations evolve, roles expand, and technology advances at a rapid pace, making adaptability an essential professional capability rather than a nice to have
+Change is as constant as the weather, yet while we naturally adjust our clothing, plans and mindset to shifting conditions outside, adapting to change in the workplace often feels far more daunting.
+Organizations evolve, roles expand and technology advances at a rapid pace, making adaptability an essential professional capability rather than a nice-to-have skill.
+This

 Tuesday, June 16, 2026